Physical keyboard workflow

-How to Type Math Symbols Fast Without Slowing Your Brain Down
+How to Type Math Symbols Fast on a Physical Keyboard

 Most slow workflows rely on one of four things: copy/paste, symbol menus, Alt codes, or a syntax language like LaTeX/Markdown.
-They all work.
-None of them are direct.
+They all work, but they interrupt normal writing.

-A physical math keyboard is faster because the symbols are already mapped to the keys.
+A keyboard with printed math symbols is faster because the symbols are already mapped to the keys.
 You can keep writing instead of changing tools every time you need a symbol.

 Nitrax Mathematical Keyboard in front of a computer displaying typed mathematical equations